natbusa/geo-services.scikit-learn/README.md

 You’ll see how geographical analyses enable a wide range of services, from location-based recommenders to advanced security systems, and you’ll learn how to package data-driven applications based on geographical data and expose these insights as (micro) services.

+### Download
+Download the zip file or clone using git.

 ### Setup

-Download this repository, then from a terminal run:
+From a terminal, move into the download directory, and run:

 ```
 cd tutorial;
+docker-compose build
 docker-compose up -d
 ```

 ### Requirements
 This tutorial requires Docker 1.12+ https://www.docker.com/products/overview